mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 new one would have to be built.
 Arbellatra approved a design for a new Grand Palace and construction began immediately.
 The project was completed in 633.
-The Grand Palace of Arbellatra was a one-kilometre diameter sphere that floated above the Imperial Park
+The Grand Palace of Arbellatra was a one-kilometer diameter sphere that floated above the Imperial Park

 using gravitic lifters.
-It looked down upon the grounded Palace of Martin II and stood 4.5 kilometres from the Moot Spire, whose peak reached just above that of the new palace.
+It looked down upon the grounded Palace of Martin II and stood 4.5 kilometers from the Moot Spire, whose peak reached just above that of the new palace.
 For a complete description of the palace, see The Grand Palace of Arbellatra on page 157.